 In 1894, Dunsmuir’s first mayor, ALEXANDER LEVY, rented space for a mercantile in the three story Rostel Building on Sacramento Avenue – which was then called “Front Street.”
 It was a prime location, being directly across the street from the railroad depot.
 The town was thriving.
 The rail line joining Oregon with central California had been completed through Dunsmuir in 1887.
 The town’s newspaper – the Dunsmuir News – had been in publication since 1890, the elementary school had opened in 1887, the Masonic Lodge had been founded in 1889, and Herman Scherrer had started supplying electricity to the town (generated by the waters of the Sacramento River) in 1891.

 Then came the terrible day in April of 1903 when the business district erupted in flames.
 The Dunsmuir Volunteer Fire Company, which was organized in 1897 battled heroically, but in the end most of the businesses on the street were gone.
 Levy had been luckier than most.
 The top floor of the Rostel Building suffered extensive damage but the ground floor was safe except for smoke damage.
-In a very short time, rebuilding began and by the end of the year, new masonry buildings had replaced the burned wood frame ones and Alexander Levy moved his business one block south to the building that now houses the Brown Trout Gallery.
+In a very short time, rebuilding began and by the end of the year, new masonry buildings had replaced the burned wood frame ones and Alexander Levy moved his business one block south to the building that now houses the Wheelhouse restaurant.
 It is interesting that the Rostel Building was repaired – by removing the remains of the third floor and making it into a two story building.
 It still stands today and is referred to as the “Iron Front” building for its metal facade.

 In 1908 JACOB EHERENMAN (the family pronounced it Ernaman) approached Alexander Levy with four prominent business partners and offered to buy the hardware and grocery portion of Levy’s business.
 A deal was struck and the Tetreau-Eherenman Mercantile Company was founded.
 The business did well and in 1913 Eherenman and John Harmon bought out the other partners and the name was changed to The J.H.Eherenman Company.
 In 1927 Eherenman sold the grocery portion of the business to concentrate on hardware.